david3dworld/ArcGIS-Pro-Addin-Tool/README.md

       If you are not developer, you can only download Ag_Analytics_Toolbar/[bin/Debug]/Ag_Analytics_Toolbar.esriAddinX

-      If Ag_Analytics_Toolbar.esriAddinX file dosn't exsist, please download source code with zip file.

    2) Please save zip file in your favorite directory

    3) Please unzip in same directory.

-      If Ag_Analytics_Toolbar.esriAddinX file doesn't exsist in Ag_Analytics_Toolbar/[bin/Debug] directory, you can rebuild again on visual studio.

    4) Adding add-in toolbar on ArcGIS Pro.

-      Please run Ag_Analytics_Toolbar.sln file on visual studio platform.

-      Click rebuild on Build menu of visual studio, and then run by start button.

-      If you don't want to use visual studio, please refer to below instructions.

 ### Set up add-ins